 In probability theory and statistics, the Chi-squared distribution also referred as chi-square or X2-distribution, with k degrees of freedom, is the distribution of a sum of squares of k independent standard regular normal variables.
 Chi-distribution is a unique case of a gamma distribution and is among the most broadly applied probability distribution in inferential statistics.
 It is used commonly in hypothesis evaluation or development of an acceptable range of deviation.

-A Little More on What is Chi-Square (C2) Distribution
+How is the Chi-Square (C2) Distribution Used?